-Kellogg's Rice Krispies and The Salvation Army – with help from consumers – are turning treats into real toys and bringing some holiday magic to needy children across Canada
+Kellogg's Rice Krispies and The Salvation Army – with help from consumers – turned treats into real toys and brought some holiday magic to needy children across Canada

-Mississauga, Ont. – Kellogg Canada’s Rice Krispies and The Salvation Army have teamed up again to make sure that all children experience holiday magic.
+Mississauga, Ont. – Kellogg Canada’s Rice Krispies and The Salvation Army teamed up again last year to make sure that all children experienced holiday magic.

-The Rice Krispies Treats for Toys is celebrating its fifth anniversary this year.
+The Rice Krispies Treats for Toys celebrated its fifth anniversary in 2017.
 The program takes homemade Rice

 Krispies treats and turns them into real toys for kids in need.

-Kellogg’s and The Salvation Army are asking Canadian consumers to help by making a toy-inspired Rice Krispies treat – keeping in mind that this year’s challenge is to build to a treat with moving parts.
-Look for design ideas at TreatsForToys.ca.
+Kellogg’s and The Salvation Army asked Canadian consumers to help by making a toy-inspired Rice Krispies treat – keeping in mind that the challenge in 2017 was to build a treat with moving parts.
+Kellogg Canada offered design ideas at TreatsForToys.ca.

-Next, consumers just need to share a photo of their creation and Kellogg Canada will donate $20 to The Salvation Army to buy a real toy for a child in need.
+The next step for consumers was to share a photo of their creations, so that Kellogg Canada could donate $20 to The Salvation Army, which would then buy a real toy for a child in need.

-Here’s a closer look at how it works:
+Here’s a closer look at how it worked:

-1. Make: Start with a Kellogg’s Rice Krispies cereal variety.
+1. Make: Consumers were asked to start with a Kellogg’s Rice Krispies cereal variety.
 Be a traditionalist, or get festive with multi-coloured Rice Krispies Holiday Edition cereal; keep it gluten-free with Rice Krispies Brown Rice Gluten-Free cereal, or add a hint of sweet with Rice Krispies Vanilla Flavour cereal.
 Then, stir up the Kellogg’s Rice Krispies treats original recipe and shape the gooey goodness into a toy-inspired treat.
 Use the thought-starters from TreatsForToys.ca or get creative and design something new.
-This year’s challenge is to make a toy with a moving part, but if that’s too much for your budding designer, a traditional toy-shaped treat will work too.
+This year’s challenge is to make a toy with a moving part, but if that’s too much for your budding designer, a traditional toy-shaped treat would have worked, too.

-2. Share: Take a picture of your treat and upload the photo to TreatsForToys.ca.
-And if your creation has moving parts, share a Boomerang image for extra fun.
-Photos can also be shared on Twitter, Facebook, Pinterest or Instagram using #TreatsForToys.
+2. Share: Consumers were asked to take a picture of their treat and upload the photo to TreatsForToys.ca.
+And if their creation had moving parts, they were asked to share a Boomerang image for extra fun.
+Photos could also be shared on Twitter, Facebook, Pinterest or Instagram using #TreatsForToys.

-Kellogg says it will donate up to a maximum of $30,000, which will go toward toys for Canadian children across Canada.
+Kellogg says it donated up to a maximum of $30,000, which went toward toys for Canadian children across Canada.